keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 particular field (the flag) and decides whether to continue scrolling based on the value (or presence) of that flag.

-Next page flag is configured using three options:
+*Next Page Flag* is configured using three options:

-- `field` (required) -- Name of field containing some value.
-The field must be in root of the response.
+- `field` (required) --- Name of field containing some value.
+The field must be in the root of the response.
     The field will be converted to [boolean](/extend/generic-extractor/tutorial/json/#data-values).
-- `stopOn` (required) -- Value to which the field will be compared to.
+- `stopOn` (required) --- Value to which the field will be compared to.
 When the values are equal, the scrolling stops.
-- `ifNotSet` -- Assumed value of the `field` in case it is not present in response.
+- `ifNotSet` --- Assumed value of the `field` in case it is not present in response.
 Defaults to the `stopOn` value.

 The boolean conversion has the following rules: